A robust optimization approach for dynamic traffic signal control with emission considerations: Numerical Study

-Since the Moskowitz functions $N_2(t,\,x)$ and $N_5(t,\,x)$ represent the Lagrangian labels of vehicles passing through location $x$ at time $t$, its contour lines should represent the spatial-temproal trajectories of moving particles.
-In order to better observe the stop-and-go waves near intersection B, we present in Figure \ref{figcontour} the contour lines of the Moskowitz functions in the base case and the LWR-E case.
-We see that, for both link 2 and link 5, the LWR-E case has fewer vehicle stops than the base case.
-To confirm this, we perform the following simple calculation: the number of stops (represented by the vertical line segments in the figures) in the base case is roughly 17 (link 2) and 76 (link 5), while the number of stops in the LWR-E case is roughly 5 (link 2) and 52 (link 5).
-Given that there are 50 contour lines in each figure, we estimate that the average number of stops per vehicle is 0.34 (link 2) and 1.52 (link 5) in the base case, and 0.1 (link 2) and 1.04 (link 5) in the LWR-E case.
-The total emission in the LWR-E case is thus reduced as vehicle stops and acceleration/deceleration associated with has been reduced by the signal controls.
+To further illustrate the effect on emission of vehicle queuing near the intersection, we show in Figure \ref{figcontour} the contour lines of the Moskowitz function of link 5, which represent vehicle trajectories in the space-time diagram.
+We can clearly observe that the LWR-E case on average yields fewer vehicle stops than the base case.
+To further quantify this, we perform the following simple calculation: the number of stops (represented by the horizontal line segments in the trajectories) in the base case is approximately 76, while the number of stops in the LWR-E case is roughly 52.
+Given that there are 50 contour lines in each figure, we estimate that the average number of stops per vehicle is 1.52 in the base case, and 1.04 in the LWR-E case.
+Similarly, the average number of vehicle stops on link $2$ is 0.34 in the base case and 0.1 in the LWR-E case, although the corresponding contour lines are not show here.
+This explains the reduction of emission on these links as vehicle stops and acceleration/deceleration have been reduced by the signal controls in the LWR-E case.